Aurora City Detention Center

 Inmate Bail and Bonding

-The Adams County Sheriff recommends that you use a bail bond agent licensed to do business in Adams County.
+The Adams County Sheriff recommends that you might want to use a bail bond agent licensed to do business in Adams County.

 Call 303-739-6194 to find out the exact bond (plus other fees) amount, or look it up online by looking up the information on the Adams County inmate locator.